 [HISTORY: Adopted by Common Council of City of North Tonawanda as indicated in article histories.
 Amendments noted where applicable.]

 Since there is danger to life and property inherent in the use of electrical energy, this electrical ordinance is enacted to regulate the installation, alteration or repair of wiring for electrical light, heat or power and signal systems operating on 50 volts or more in or on all real property within the City of North Tonawanda.

-All electrical installations heretofore mentioned shall be made in conformity with the requirements of the National Electrical Code, except where the provisions of this ordinance or any other local law, ordinance or Building Code of the City of North Tonawanda shall differently prescribe, in which event compliance with the provisions of such local law, ordinance or Building Code shall be recognized as proper compliance with this ordinance.
+All electrical installations heretofore mentioned shall be made in conformity with the requirements of the National Electrical Code, except where the provisions of this article or any other local law, ordinance or Building Code of the City of North Tonawanda shall differently prescribe, in which event compliance with the provisions of such local law, ordinance or Building Code shall be recognized as proper compliance with this article.
 The requirements of the National Electrical Code shall be those known as National Fire Protection Association Pamphlet No. 70 as approved, adopted and amended by the American Standards Association.

 Editor's Note: The New York State Building Code was adopted by resolution of the Common Council on 6-2-1958.

 The Chief Inspector and each of the duly appointed inspectors of the City of North Tonawanda are hereby authorized to make inspections and reinspections of all electrical installations heretofore and hereafter described and to approve or disapprove the same.
 In no event, however, will the cost or expense of such inspection and reinspections be a charge against the City of North Tonawanda.